Youth Ministries: Grades 5th - 12th

 Presbytery Retreats – Every year, we attend the Middle School Retreat at Camp Kanata and the High School Retreat at Camp Don Lee.
 These retreats are planned & led by High School Youth who served on the New Hope Presbytery’s Youth Council.

 Montreat Youth Conference is for all rising 9th graders through graduating seniors.
 Montreat, near Asheville, NC.
 Students participate in a week of of music, small groups, dances, recreation, new friends & worship with over 1,200 high school youth from all over the United States.

 Massanetta Middle School Conference is for all rising 6th through graduated 8th grade youth.
 Massanetta Springs is in the Shenandoah Valley of Virginia.
 This is a wonderful 4 day, hands-on experience of wild & crazy recreation, interesting workshops, creative keynotes, worship, energizers & more.
 You can expect to be challenged and inspired, and grow in your faith.

 Youth Group is a time for food, fellowship, community outreach and service, Bible study & more!
-The youth gather for supper before separating into Middle and High School groups for their programs and activities, which are different every week.
+The youth gather together before separating into Middle and High School groups for their programs and activities, which are different every week.
 We welcome friends, newcomers & all visitors.

-High School Youth Group (9th to 12th grade) meets every week and provides our young people with a fun, safe & supportive place to explore all the joys & challenges of growing up as a person of faith in today’s world.
-The activities consist of serving dinner at Ronald McDonald House®, packaging 2,000 meals at Rise Against Hunger and the NC Food Bank, exploring new ways of exploring the Bible, mountain biking and other recreational activities and much more!
+High School Youth Group (9th to 12th grade) meets every week and provides our young people with a fun, safe and supportive place to explore all the joys and challenges of growing up as a disciple of Christ in the world today.
+Some activities have included serving dinner at the Ronald McDonald House, packaging meals at Rise Against Hunger and the NC Food Bank, exploring new ways of exploring the Bible, mountain biking and other recreational activities and much more!
 During the summer there have been local, regional, national and international mission trips and continued participation in the Montreat Youth Conference in Montreat, NC.